 She swore under her breath and twisted her knife hand free, aiming for his shoulder.
 Kat avoided his major vital points on purpose, but if he didn’t back down soon, that might no longer be an option.

+Her eyes flashed.
 This wannabe vamp was strong and utterly insane.
 She needed to end this fight before he did something stupid.

 “Miss Katharine?
 Miss Katharine, what are you doing?”

 No, Walter, she thought with a rising horror.

 They didn’t need to give this psycho any opportunity to take a hostage.

 “I’ll end your life once I take her’s, old man,” the intruder snarled.
 His gaze fixated on the limping butler.
 The perp’s muscles tensed, and in turn, tightened his grip on her.
 Not quite hurting her, yet, but she began to worry how much power the madman actually had behind his lean frame.

 Walter huffed out an irritated breath.
 “Now, I’ve already told you to stop playing around.
 We have a serious issue at hand.”

 Kat called out to him, “Run, now.
 Call the police.
 Hurry!”